bengrunfeld/study-notes/python.md

 Exception classes can be defined which do anything any other class can do, but are usually kept simple.
 BEST PRACTICE: When creating a module that can raise several distinct errors, a common practice is to create a base class for exceptions defined by that module, and subclass that to create specific exception classes for different error conditionsMost exceptions are defined with names that end in “Error”.
 ##Defining Clean Up Actions
-The try statement has another optional clause which is intended to define clean-up actions that must be executed under all circumstances.
+The try statement has another optional clause, `finally`, which is intended to define clean-up actions that must be executed under all circumstances.
 For example:	>>> try:	... raise KeyboardInterrupt 	... finally:	... print ’Goodbye, world!’
-A finally clause is always executed before leaving the try statement, whether an exception has occurred or not.
+A `finally` clause is always executed before leaving the try statement, whether an exception has occurred or not.
 When an exception has occurred in the try clause and has not been handled by an except clause (or it has occurred in a except or else clause), it is re-raised after the finally clause has been executed.
 The finally clause is also executed “on the way out” when any other clause of the try statement is left via a break, continue or return statement.
 ##Predefined Clean-up Actions
 Some objects define standard clean-up actions to be undertaken when the object is no longer needed.